sean-kintone/shepherd-react-tutorial/docs/workshop-steps.md

 Today, we're just working on our frontend logic, so we've set up our backend express server, and API Post logic for you.
 You can check out our video on how we set up our backend [here](https://www.youtube.com/watch?v=LF2ue7ePgyU).

-For this project, just know that we've set up our API POST Logic here in [/frontend/src/requests/postRecord.js](frontend/src/requests/postRecord.js), and we've can import and call the PostRecord function in our code like so:
+For this project, just know that we've set up our API POST Logic here in [/frontend/src/requests/postRecord.js](frontend/src/requests/postRecord.js), and we can import and call the PostRecord function in our code like so:

 ```js
 import PostRecord from './requests/postRecord.js';